vaib-dev/Courses/7-scrum-master-role/3-facilitation.md

 ## Who is a Facilitator?

-The facilitator, is someone who helps a group of people understand and achieve their objectives by promoting collaboration, optimizing the process and creating synergy within the team.
+A facilitator is an individual who uses self-awareness, self-management, group awareness, and group process to enable teams understand and achieve their objectives by promoting collaboration, optimizing the process and creating synergy within the team.
 In doing so, the facilitator remains "neutral", meaning he/she does not take a particular position in the discussion.

 What a facilitator does is plan, guide and manage a group event to ensure that the group's objectives are met effectively, with clear thinking, good participation and full buy-in from everyone who is involved.